inference-labs-inc/dsperse/README.md

 ./install.sh
 ```
   - The script will:
-    - Install the Kubz CLI in editable mode so the kubz command is available
+    - Install the Dsperse CLI in editable mode so the dsperse command is available
     - Install EZKL (prompting for cargo or pip method if needed)
     - Check EZKL SRS files (~/.ezkl/srs).
 It will offer to download them interactively (downloads can take a while) because having them locally speeds up circuitization/proving.